-The centre (including St Peter's Retail Park) was dominated by retail with A1 uses making up 42.5% of all occupied ground floor units followed by A2 (financial & professional services) 13% and C3 (residential) 10.4%.
-42 occupiers had come into, or moved within the town centre, which is 2 less than during 2014/15.
+The centre (including St Peter's Retail Park) was dominated by retail with A1 uses making up 41.3% of all occupied ground floor units followed by A2 (financial & professional services) 12.5% and C3 (residential) 11.7%.
+26 occupiers had come into, or moved within the town centre.

 The primary shopping frontages within the town centre were dominated by a high proportion of A1 units and national multiple retailers.
-At the time of the survey the proportion of occupied retail (A1) units was 85%.
-The number of A1 units becoming vacant decreased by 4% since 2014/15.
+At the time of the survey the proportion of occupied retail (A1) units was 88.9%.
 On lower West Gate 21.7% of units (5 units) were in other uses, contrary to Policy MTC5 (which seeks to ensure that primary shopping areas are occupied by retail uses), however, in general, this is not a failure of the policy, as 3 of these uses were already established when the Local Plan was adopted and the area designated.
 Costa Coffee (A1/A3) and Time Café (A3) have both been permitted recently and were considered appropriate in the context of new planning guidance.
 The proposals also helped secure the occupation of two long term vacant units.

-The secondary shopping frontages have seen a 5% decrease in the number of units which are vacant.
-A1 is the predominant use with 47%; this has remained constant since last year.
-Policy MTC6 (which seeks to ensure that 50% of properties in the secondary shopping frontages remain in retail use) when looked at as an overall figure was unsuccessful (by 3%).
-However when all frontages are looked at individually most are above the threshold.
+The secondary shopping frontages have seen a 1% increase in the number of units which are vacant.
+A1 is the predominant use with 49%; this has remained constant since last year.
+Policy MTC6 (which seeks to ensure that 50% of properties in the secondary shopping frontages remain in retail use) when looked at as an overall figure was unsuccessful (by 1%).
+However, when all frontages are looked at individually most are above the threshold.
 Despite this it needs to be recognised that (in terms of this policy) the centre is becoming increasingly vulnerable.
-Market Street has an A1 level of 41.7% and there are other frontages with low levels of units in A1 use, such as Market Place (42.9%) (and 22.2% of those units are also vacant).
+Market Street has an A1 level of 41.7% and there are other frontages with low levels of units in A1 use, such as Market Place (45.8%) (30% of those units are also vacant).

-At the time of the town centre survey the vacancy rate was 12.6% (68 properties), which is 1.8% better than 2014/15.
-The primary shopping frontages had vacancy rate of 5.4% (compared to 9.0% in 2014/15) and in the secondary shopping frontages the rate decreased by 4.7% to 16.3%.
-In the non defined shopping area the vacancy rate was 12.5% which has increased by 1.5% since 2014/15.
-The 68 vacancies seem to be fairly spread out around the town centre although many are located around Leeming Street and Regent Street, and also within the White Hart area of the town centre which is covered by a Supplementary Planning Document (SPD).
+At the time of the town centre survey, the vacancy rate was 13.0% (71 units), which is 0.4% worse than in 2015/16.
+The primary shopping frontages had vacancy rate of 5% (compared to 5.4% in 2015/16) and in the secondary shopping frontages the rate increased by 1%, to 17%.
+In the non-defined shopping area the vacancy rate was 12% which has stayed constant from 2015/16.
+The 71 vacancies seem to be fairly spread out around the town centre although many are located around West Gate and Regent Street, and also within the White Hart area of the town centre which is covered by a Supplementary Planning Document (SPD).
 The area had a full planning permission for a mixed-use redevelopment of 0.62 hectares of the area, and which includes 1,735 sqm of retail floorspace granted in 2008, however this has now lapsed.
-A new application has been submitted but had not been determined during the monitoring period.